shepherd-group/sfTA/README.md

 Instructions for use
 --------------------------
-1. Change the line: "Data = pd.read_csv("Li-bcc/k222/BasisSetData/Nband16/Li-bcc-k222-nb16_Data.csv")" to have it read in the desired data set csv
+1. Change the line: "Data = pd.read_csv("Na32_Data.csv")" to have it read in your desired data set csv, or use the exmaple csv given.
-2. Update all paths for graphs and csv to save then to desired folder (e.g search for "Li-bcc" to locate paths in current code version - April 12, 2021)
+2. Update all paths for graphs and csv to save then to desired folder (e.g search for "SFTA" to locate paths in current code version - April 12, 2021)
 3. Save and run using above python command in terminal
 4. Code should run and produce graphs and csv before printing special twist angle number to screen (see above)